Live to Tell: Music video

 The music video, directed by Foley, features intercut scenes of Madonna singing against a dark backdrop with footage from At Close Range, reflecting the inner turmoil of Penn's character.
-Styled as a minimalist portrait, the video marked a departure from the singer's previous visuals, emphasizing subtle glamour inspired by Golden Age icons like Grace Kelly and Marilyn Monroe.
+Styled as a minimalist portrait, the video marked a departure from the Madonna's previous visuals, emphasizing subtle glamour inspired by Golden Age icons like Grace Kelly and Marilyn Monroe.
 She appears in a demure floral dress, with elegant, refined makeup, and described the change as a conscious effort to "clean herself off" after growing tired of flashy jewelry and heavy accessories.
 It was also the first of her videos to eschew dance routines in favor of a more introspective, narrative-driven approach.

 Critics praised the video's tone and cinematic quality.
 Jeffrey F. Keuss likened its stark emotional presentation to Carl Theodor Dreyer's 1928 film The Passion of Joan of Arc, and the cover artwork for Sinéad O'Connor's I Do Not Want What I Haven't Got (1990), calling it one of Madonna's most authentic portrayals.
 Author Jeremy G. Butler noted Madonna's role as a tragic chorus, addressing the film's themes through song.
 Peter Piatkowski described the visual as "gorgeous and stylish", while Tom Breihan highlighted the screen time of actor Christopher Walken.
 The video was later included in the 2009 compilation Celebration: The Video Collection, and ranked as the 17th best of Madonna's career by Samuel R. Murrian.